 Author, A. A., Author, B. B., & Author, C. C. (Year).
 Title of article.
 Title of Periodical, volume number(issue number), pages.

 Smyth, A. M., Parker, A. L., & Pease, D. L. (2002).
 A study of enjoyment of peas.
 Journal of Abnormal Eating, 8(3), 120-125.

 List as much of the following information as possible (you sometimes have to hunt around to find the information; don't be lazy.
 If there is a page like http://www.somesite.com/somepage.htm, and somepage.htm doesn't have the information you're looking for, move up the URL to http://www.somesite.com/):

 Author, A. A., & Author, B. B. (Year, Month Date).
 Title of page.
 Site name.
 URL

 additional details and examples can be found on the Citation Help guide.

 APA uses the author-date method of citation.

 If your resource does not fit these examples, don't be discouraged!
-Consult a manual, check online or Ask A Librarian!
+Consult a manual, check online the Style Blog or Purdue OWL, or Ask A Librarian!